 Dr. Bronner’s announced their own ROC product, virgin coconut oil, in the spring of 2020.
 They plan to achieve ROC status for all the main ingredients they source and use in their production.
 The major ingredients of palm oil and mint oils are already ROC.

-Farming Regeneratively and Organically is Challenging
+Regeneratively and Organically is Challenging

 While there is a groundswell of farms in the U.S. and Europe adopting regenerative practices, by far the majority still use man-made chemicals in their farming operations, particularly for weed control.